borjaIgartua/EDataSource/README.md

 class CustomDataSource: DataSourceProtocol {
 }
 ```

+### UICollectionView

+EDataSource supports collection views on the same way, implement in your `UICollectionViewCells` the `DrawerProtocol` and on your items `CellItemProtocol`.
+You can choose between implement your data source with the `CollectionDataSourceProtocol` directly on `DataSourceProtocol` or use/inherit from `CollectionDataSource`.

+### TODO

+- [ ] Implement animations for insert/remove on `CollectionDataSource`

 ### Example

 To run the example project, clone the repo, and run `pod install`  from the Example directory first.